 There is just one standard size available for Rim Cylinders so a locksmith will have no problem replacing the lock for you.
 Rim cylinders can also be keyed alike so you can use one key for every lock in your home.

-Mortice (Mortise locks) are fitted into a hole or pocket of a door, the word mortice refers to the hole in the door in which the lock is fitted.
+Mortice (Mortise locks) is fitted into a hole or pocket of a door, the word mortice refers to the hole in the door in which the lock is fitted.
 These types of locks are most commonly found on wooden doors and are more popular in the UK and Europe.

-These Mortice Locks are devided in to 2 categories:
+Mortice Locks are divided into 2 categories:

 These locks are the most common type of mortice locks and are fitted to domestic properties in the UK.
 Most of them are working in the same way: a key is inserted into the lock and when is turned it lifts the levers to the correct height.
-At this stage the bolt is enabeled to be locked and unlocked.
+At this stage, the bolt is enabeled to be locked and unlocked.

 The security of the Lever Mortice locks depends on the number of levers and the thickness of the doors.
 Generally, the more levers you have on the lock case, the thicker the lock becomes.
 So, a lock with 5 levers is more secure than a lock with 2 levers.